-2. Is there any maintenance with solar panels?
+2. Is there any maintenance required for solar panels?

-Especially after a storm, these solar panels need to be inspected to make sure none of them have cracked and that no tree limbs or dirt is covering them up.
-For those who live up north, it’s important to remove any snow that builds up on these panels.
-Not only will the snow keep the sun from reaching the solar cells, but the weight of it can damage the cells as well.
+Solar panels need to be inspected, especially after a storm, to make sure none of them have cracked, and that no tree limbs or dirt is covering them up.
+For those who live in areas with colder temperatures, it’s important to remove any snow that builds up on these panels.
+Not only will the snow keep the sun from reaching the solar cells, but the weight of the snow can damage the cells as well.

 3. How do I clean solar panels?

-This goes right along with proper maintenance of solar panels since it’s really the only maintenance they need.
-But you need to be careful when cleaning these glass panels because they can easily crack if you step on them.
-There are special poles made with sprayers that will allow you to wash the panels while remaining safely on the ground, and this will remove any dust and dirt that has gotten caught on the glass.
+Cleaning solar panels is a part of proper maintenance, the only maintenance they need.
+But, you need to be careful when cleaning the glass panels because they can easily crack if you step on them.
+There are special poles made with sprayers that will allow you to wash the panels while remaining safely on the ground.
+Using them will remove any dust and dirt that has gotten caught on the glass.

-You should seek every safety precaution if you plan on doing this yourself and especially if you plan on getting on the roof of your home yourself.
-There are solar panel cleaning companies that will actually do this for you if you want to have a professional clean the panels.
+You should seek every safety precaution if you plan on doing this yourself — and especially if you plan on getting on the roof of your home yourself.
+There are solar panel cleaning companies that will actually do this for you so that is also an option.

 4. Where should I put my solar panels?

-Most of the time you will see solar panels on the roof of a house, but this may not be the best placement for your solar panels.
+Most of the time, you will see solar panels on the roof of a house, but this may not be the best placement for your solar panels.
 If you live in the United States, you will want your solar panels to face south, as they will get as much sun as possible.
-But if you don’t have a south-facing roof you will want to find another location other than the roof of your house.
+But, if you don’t have a south-facing roof, you may want to find another location other than the roof of your house.

 5. How many solar panels will it take to power my whole house?

-This is a very common question to those consider using solar power at home, and a large factor in how many solar panels you will need is what kind of solar panels you are getting, which we will cover in another question.
+This is a very common question for people considering using solar power at home.
+A large factor in how many solar panels you will need depends on the kind of solar panels you are getting, which we will cover in another question.
 First, it’s very possible to power your entire home with solar power, but it’s going to take some money.

 There are some solar panels that can generate 200 watts per hour, meaning you would only need 20 panels.
-And still, there are solar panels able to product 250 watts of energy, so as these panels get more efficient you will need less of them to do the job.
+And still, there are solar panels able to produce 250 watts of energy.
+So, as these panels get more efficient you will need less of them to do the job.

 6. What type of solar panels are the most efficient?

-Although there are 4 types of solar panels there are mainly 2 that are commonly in use.
-Amorphous silicon panels have been used for years but only have an electricity return rate of about 5%.
+Although there are four types of solar panels, there are mainly two that are commonly in use.
+Amorphous silicon panels have been used for years, but only have an electricity return rate of about 5%.
 The much more efficient monocrystalline silicon panels have an electricity return rate of about 16-18%, but they are also much more expensive.
-But since the monocrystalline silicone panels are the most efficient solar panels on the market right now, they are very popular and are used in solar plant fields quite often.
+Since the monocrystalline silicone panels are the most efficient solar panels on the market right now, they are very popular and are used in solar plant fields quite often.